TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/BasicPrinciples.rst

 System extensions (or core extensions) are extensions that are maintained in the TYPO3 source.
-For a list of system extensions, look in the Extension Manager or in the TYPO3 source, e.g. `GitHub: TYPO3.CMS: /typo3/sysext
+For a list of system extensions, look in the Extension Manager or in the TYPO3 source, for example `GitHub: TYPO3.CMS: /typo3/sysext
 <https://github.com/TYPO3/TYPO3.CMS/tree/master/typo3/sysext>`__.

 Examples for system extensions are: